fattenap/seed-quickstart/README.md

 ### Working with Styles

-When working with css and styling you should run
+When working with css and styling you should run watch:styles as a separate process.

 ```
 npm run watch:styles
 ```

-whenever changes are saved to files within the `styles` directory, a process will run that updates the styles, which are then reflected in the browser.
+Whenever changes are saved to files within the `styles` directory, a process will run that updates the styles, which are then reflected in the browser.
 Ensure you are running the dev server to see the changes. (`npm run start:dev` )

-Please review [tailwindcss](https://tailwindcss.com/) and [postcss](https://postcss.org/) to see how to configure and update css proceessing, styles and themes
+Please review [tailwindcss](https://tailwindcss.com/) and [postcss](https://postcss.org/) to see how to configure and update css proceessing, styles and themes.

 ### Building the project